vbrazo/interview-archives/README.md

 - When do we need load balancing?
 - When do we need Database Replication?
 - When do we need Sharding?

+## Ruby on Rails

+- What's a scope?
+- Have you ever built a Rails app with a service-oriented architecture?
+- If you were starting up a new Rails app, what gems would you add?
+- Have you ever worked with Rails Engines?
+- What was the biggest challenge you have faced with Rails APIs?
+- If we talk about Ruby frameworks, do you have to experience with any other framework outside of the Rails universe?
+- Do you prefer `Minitest` or `RSpec`?
+Why?
+- What kind of tests do you judge important and essential for a backend app?
+- What's a shared context in `RSpec`?
+- What's `TDD`?